How to Debug OCR in C#

 $vbLabelText $csharpLabel

-We order catch blocks from most specific to most general.
+Order catch blocks from most specific to most general.
 The when clause on IronOcrNativeException filters for AVX-related failures without catching unrelated native errors.
-Each handler logs enough context — message, stack trace — for post-mortem analysis.
+Each handler logs the exception message; the catch-all block also captures the stack trace for post-mortem analysis.

-How to Validate OCR Output with Confidence Scores?
+How Do I Validate OCR Output with Confidence Scores?

-Every OcrResult carries a Confidence property — a value between 0 and 1 representing the engine's statistical certainty averaged across all recognized characters.
-We access this at every level of the result hierarchy: document, page, paragraph, word, and character.
+Every OcrResult exposes a Confidence property, a value between 0 and 1 representing the engine's statistical certainty averaged across all recognized characters.
+You can access this at every level of the result hierarchy: document, page, paragraph, word, and character.

 using IronOcr;